MicrosoftDocs/defender-docs/defender-endpoint/production-deployment.md

 The first step when deploying Microsoft Defender for Endpoint is to set up your Defender for Endpoint environment.

-In this deployment scenario, you'll be guided through the steps on:
+In this deployment scenario, you are guided through the steps on:

 - Licensing validation
 - Tenant configuration